08jne01/08jne01.github.io/community-a4e-c/index.md

 The AGM-12C Bullpup is a possibility with more work, but no promises just yet!
 Our A-4E-C cockpit model lacks the TV monitor used for the Walleye display.

 ### Q: Why doesn't the A-4E-C have a nosewheel steering button?

 There is insufficient evidence to suggest that the A-4E had NWS.
-According to our research the the revisions and reworks relating to the NWS were applied to only the -F models.
-If you find evidence that E's did in fact have NWS, please share it!
+According to our research, the revisions and reworks relating to the NWS were applied only to -F models.
+Leaning to use differential braking takes a little time and effort, but it's a worthwhile skill to develop!

 ### Q: Are there any plans to simulate other variants or later models of the A-4?